EscherLabs/GrapheneAPIGateway/readme.md

-# Graphene ProxyServer
+# GrapheneAPIGateway

-Graphene ProxyServer is a standalone API-Configured toolset for generating web services for various connected databases.
-It can be used with or without Graphene.
+GrapheneAPIGateway is a standalone API-Configured toolset for generating web services for various connected databases.
+Though GrapheneAPIGateway is designed to work with Graphene, it is capable of functioning without it.

 ## License

-Graphene Proxy is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+GrapheneAPIGateway is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)